-According to the U.S. Census Bureau, population statistics are used by hospitals, healthcare clinics and healthcare programs such as Medicaid, the need-based health insurance program for low-income people; Medicare for people over age 65; the Supplemental Nutrition Assistance Program (SNAP); and the National School Lunch Program.
+According to the U.S. Census Bureau, population statistics are used by hospitals, healthcare clinics and healthcare programs such as Medicaid, the need-based health insurance program for law income program such as ver for low-income people; Medicare for people over age 65; the Supplemental Nutrition Assistance Program (SNAP); and the National School Lunch Program.
 Health programs using census statistics for planning are maternal and child health, abstinence education, violence against women, and preventative health services.
 Health care companies can use population statistics to plan where to build new hospitals and clinics or expand existing ones.